SEED-platform/seed/docs/source/setup_docker.rst

 Install Docker-Toolbox_, which installs several applications including Docker, Docker Machine, and Docker Compose.
-It is possible to install these individually as well.
+It is possible to install these individually as well by installing Docker_, Docker-Machine_, and Docker-Compose_.

-* Install Docker_
-* Install Docker-Machine_
-* Install Docker-Compose_

 Create Docker-Machine Image
 ---------------------------